-3.5 GMPF provides an AVC scheme for its contributors, the assets of which are invested separately from GMPF.
-These AVC sums are not included in GMPF's financial statements because GMPF has no involvement in the management of these assets.
+GMPF provides an AVC scheme for its contributors, the assets of which are invested separately from GMPF.
+These AVC sums are not included in GMPF's financial statements in accordance with Regulation 4(2)(c) of the Pension Scheme (Management and Investment of Funds) Regulations 2009 (as amended).
 Members participating in this arrangement each receive an annual statement confirming the amount held in their account and the movements in the year.
 Further details are provided in Note 24.